turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 For the third iteration, we'll refactor our application to:
 - use actual data from the database (information is below) instead of our mocked `movieData` file.
-- add type checking with [PropTypes](https://frontend.turing.edu/lessons/module-3/proptypes.html)
+- include type checking with [PropTypes](https://frontend.turing.edu/lessons/module-3/proptypes.html)

 Also, please complete the First Weekend Deliverables (found below)